robinrendle/robinrendle.com/_posts/2020-11-04-writing-about-typography.md

 There’s no dance, no swagger.
 There’s nothing playful or insightful here and it functions as most writing does today: simply fulfilling a word count.

 Now I know I’m being quite mean when I point to this one sentence over and over again but I’ve noticed this style of writing bleed into almost every subject.
-The very worst kind of writing is this academic style (followed shortly thereafter by the writing found on museum placards).
+The very worst kind of writing is this academic style (followed shortly thereafter by the writing found on art museum placards).

 Okay, so we get it.
 The words ain’t good.
 How do we fix them?
 How do we avoid falling into the trap of this style?
 Well, let’s attempt a rewrite: